 The Company's Project 81 is comprised of a mix of patented properties and mining claims located in the Timmins-Cochrane area of Northern Ontario.
-The original portion of the Company's Project 81 is comprised of patented properties located in 16 townships in the Timmins, Iroquois Falls and Smooth Rock Falls area of Northern Ontario.
-Over time, the Company has acquired additional mining claims that are in the vicinity of those patented properties, either by staking or through acquisitions or earn-ins from other parties.
+The original portion of the Company's Project 81 was comprised of patented properties covering approximately 52,000 hectares located in 16 townships in the Timmins, Iroquois Falls and Smooth Rock Falls area of Northern Ontario.
+Over time, the Company acquired additional mining claims covering approximately 20,000 hectares in the vicinity of those patented properties, either by staking or through acquisitions or earn-ins from other parties.
+Over time, the Company has sold a portion of the patented properties and mining claims that were in Project 81, such that the remaining area of Project 81 that is owned by the Company is comprised of patented properties and mining claims covering approximately 40,000 hectares.
+A portion of those properties are subject to the transaction with Canada Nickel described below under (j).